BrunoGomesCoelho/BrunoGomesCoelho.github.io/SLT/_posts/2018-11-16-slt-introduction.md

 ---

-This section deals with all my notes from the [Statistical Learning Theory: Models, Concepts, and Results by Ulrike von Luxburg and Bernhard Schoelkopf](https://arxiv.org/pdf/0810.4752.pdf) paper.
+This section deals with all my notes from the [Statistical Learning Theory: Models, Concepts, and Results by Ulrike von Luxburg and Bernhard Schoelkopf](https://arxiv.org/pdf/0810.4752.pdf) paper, broken down into various posts.

+To be able to follow it, basic understanding of linear algebra, statistics and calculus is recommended.

 Heres the list of all the post: